grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-Arrival-Rate-Exercises.md

      vus_max........................: 2      min=2       max=2
 ```

 Our test ran successfully.
-However, closer inspections shows that our results are not as intended.
+However, closer inspections show that our results are not as intended.

 Looking at the output, we see the following: